bitcoin-resources/bitcoin-resources.github.io/index.md

 to read one book, you can't do wrong with Saifedean's **[The Bitcoin Standard][the-bitcoin-standard]**.
 Bitcoin is money, so understanding [The Ethics of Money Production][the-ethics-of-money-production] is paramount to understanding what Bitcoin is about.
-If you need a crash-course in economics I recommend reading [Economics in One Lesson][economics-in-one-lesson] by Henry Hazlitt.
-All three books are also available as audiobooks.
+If you need a crash-course in economics, read [Economics in One Lesson][economics-in-one-lesson] by Henry Hazlitt.

 [economics-in-one-lesson]: {{ '/books/economics-in-one-lesson' | absolute_url }}
 [the-bitcoin-standard]: {{ '/books/the-bitcoin-standard' | absolute_url }}